zhullyb/monyhar/monyhar/android_webview/docs/aosp-system-integration.md

 ***

-The `android_sdk_release` option should always be left as the default setting for the version of the Chromium code you are using; do not specify a different version.
+The `android_sdk_release` option should always be left as the default setting for the version of the Monyhar code you are using; do not specify a different version.
 It is not necessary or beneficial to use an older SDK even if you are building a WebView for an older Android version - the built WebView is fully backward compatible, and building with older SDKs is not tested or supported.